AshishPadala/greenstudio-ai/README.md

 ## 🌍 Inspiration

-The inspiration for GreenStudio AI came from **Priya’s work on CO₂ tracking for aeroplanes**.
+The inspiration for GreenStudio AI came from **Working on CO₂ tracking for aeroplanes**.
 That project highlighted how invisible emissions can be measured and optimized.

 At the same time, there has been growing concern about the **water and electricity consumption of large language models (LLMs)**.
 This sparked the idea: